Gregory Nathan Jinsoo Monroe

 Reinterpreted 'sitemap', a term used for both illustrating website structure and facilitating site planning in built environment projects, to stage a 2D exhibition website for the eponymous exhibition at Taubman College.

-Gregory Nathan Jinsoo Monroe is a web developer and designer based in Seoul, South Korea.
-He has worked for design offices in Los Angeles, Boston, and Seoul and holds degrees in Materials Science and Engineering, Urban and Regional Planning, and Urban Design from the University of Michigan.
+He has worked in design offices in Los Angeles, Boston, and Seoul and holds degrees in Materials Science and Engineering, Urban and Regional Planning, and Urban Design from the University of Michigan.

 GitHubEmail